alinando-lennemann/blender-CPU/README.md

 # I/O

 Input is controlled by the position of a set of axes which the user can move.
 The current setup allows for four possible inputs - 1000, 0100, 0010, and 0001.
 However, this is a modular setup and is a different node.
-The input in the CPU itself allows for any 4-bit binary integer to be inputted, so the user could change this.
+The input in the CPU itself allows for any 4-bit binary integer to be inputted, so the user could change this if they want to.
 The program is loaded in from a text file.

 ![cpu_inputoutput.png](Images/cpu_inputoutput.png)